Sultanate of Tidore: Origins

-According to later historical traditions, the four kingdoms of North Maluku, Ternate, Tidore, Bacan, and Jailolo, had a common root.
+According to later historical traditions, the four kingdoms of North Maluku (Ternate, Tidore, Bacan, and Jailolo) had a common root.
 A story that arose after the introduction of Islam says that the common ancestor was an Arab, Jafar Sadik, who married a heavenly nymph (bidadari) and sired four sons, of whom Sahjati became the first kolano (ruler) of Tidore.
-The term kolano might be a Javanese loanword borrowed from a name of character in Panji tales, pointing at early cultural influences from Java.
+The term kolano might be a Javanese loanword borrowed from the name of the character in Panji tales, pointing at early cultural influences from Java.
 The first eight kolanos are proto-historical as there are no contemporary sources on Tidore until the early 16th century.
 The ninth, Ciri Leliatu, was reportedly converted to Islam by an Arab, Syekh Mansur, and named his oldest son after the preacher.
-According to European sources, Islam was accepted by the North Malukan elite in about the 1460s-1470s.
-Ciri Leliatu's son Sultan al-Mansur ruled when the Portuguese first visited Maluku in 1512, and met the remnants of the Magellan expedition in 1521.
-By that time the sultanate lived in an uneasy and ambiguous relation with its close neighbour Ternate.
+According to European sources, Islam was accepted by the North Malukan elite in about the 1460s–1470s.
+Ciri Leliatu's son Sultan al-Mansur ruled when the Portuguese first visited Maluku in 1512 and met the remnants of the Magellan expedition in 1521.
+By that time the sultanate lived in an uneasy and ambiguous relationship with its close neighbour Ternate.
 Though frequently at war, the Tidore rulers held a ritual precedence position since their daughters regularly married Ternatan sultans and princes.